 On June 11th, we premiered a print edition—an anthology of our online writings, with a little bit more sprinkled in.
 And over the next years, we hope to be able to share our curiosities with more and more people, and hopefully, learn theirs as well!

 We hope you’ll join us on this journey, and find a little happiness in our excitement.

 Badri Sunderarajan lives on a farm in rural Tamilnadu, India.
 An avid letter-writer and paper-crafter, he prefers the low tech to the high, although that doesn't stop him from using his coding skills when he needs to.
 He likes fixing things, discussing pointless theories, and exploring the wilderness.
 Reading is his default state of being (often with a cat on his back).

-Manasa Kashi is an A-level student, and a confirmed Ravenclaw.
-She hasn’t met very many books that she isn’t willing to try - except horror.
+Manasa Kashi is an economics student, and a confirmed Ravenclaw.
+She hasn’t met very many books that she isn’t willing to try—except horror.
 She enjoys cooking, baking, and eating (notice a pattern there?), as well as singing along with her guitar.
 When not doing any of the above, she can often be found staring into space, daydreaming about the novel she will one day (never) write.

 Akil Ravi is a passionate bibliophile who also loves to read and write poetry.
 She enjoys sketching anything nature related, and likes to explore new types of art—minimal line art being a favourite and a pencil being her preferred tool.
 One of her cherished activities is to walk barefoot early in the morning, on a dirt path, while creating imaginary worlds and writing poems in her head!